 Urbana is a somewhat small city located in the state of Ohio.
-With a population of 11,547 people and six constituent neighborhoods, Urbana is the 155th largest community in Ohio.
-Urbana has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 11,405 people and six constituent neighborhoods, Urbana is the 155th largest community in Ohio.
+Urbana has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Because occupations involving physical labor dominate the local economy, Urbana is generally considered to be a blue-collar town.
-37.80% of the Urbana workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Urbana is a blue-collar town, with 42.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Urbana is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Urbana who work in sales jobs (9.69%), office and administrative support (9.47%), and food service (6.96%).
+There are especially a lot of people living in Urbana who work in office and administrative support (11.86%), sales jobs (10.44%), and food service (6.23%).

 Urbana is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Urbana home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Urbana residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Urbana include Irish, English, Italian, and Dutch.
+Important ancestries of people in Urbana include German, Irish, English, French, and Italian.

 The most common language spoken in Urbana is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Polish and Spanish.